Typetura/Typetura/README.md

 ### Work off the width of an element and more

-By default typetura queries the width of the viewport.
+By default Typetura queries the width of the viewport.
 You can select any other element by adding the class `typetura` to that element.
 With this class, all child elements will respond to that parent context.

 ### Custom easing

-Easing works in typetura just like it does with any other animations.
+Easing works in Typetura just like it does with any other animations.
 However you may want the easing functions you set to inherit and the default timing functions don’t.
-You can set your timing functions in typetura with `--tt-ease` and that timing function will be inherited by any element underneath it.
+You can set your timing functions in Typetura with `--tt-ease` and that timing function will be inherited by any element underneath it.

 ### Index